Leadership

 Square of a number

-The term "square of a number" refers to the result of multiplying a number by itself.
+The phrase "square of a number" describes the outcome obtained when a number is multiplied by itself.
 It is the number obtained when a number is raised to the power of 2.
 For any real number 'x', the square of 'x' is represented as \(x^2\)'.
+For any real number x, its square is denoted as \(x^2\), which means x multiplied by itself.

 For example: